The Myakkahatchee Creek Environmental Park in North Port (6968 Reisterstown Road) needs the help of volunteers to help clean up what Hurrica...

 OUR ACCOMPLISHMENTS TO DATE

-Since our launch in February of 2020, The Environmental Conservancy Of North Port, Inc. has worked to educate the public on the importance of creating a balance between development and our environment in our neighborhoods through the conservation of vacant land.
+Since our launch in February of 2020, The Environmental Conservancy Of North Port, Inc. has worked to educate the public on the importance of creating a balance between development and our environment in our neighborhoods through the conservation/protection of undeveloped natural land.

 North Port and our surrounding areas are composed of a diverse range of natural communities, often referred to as habitat: scrub, scrubby flatwoods, mesic hammocks, mesic (pine) flatwoods and freshwater wetlands, that are experiencing daily alteration or destruction as a result of development.